-Day and night on the Western astrological chart
+Day and Night in the Western astrological chart.

 Day and night is the duality that defines the core building blocks in the construction of the wheel of the Western astrological chart.